Ikumi Nakamura: Tango Gameworks

 In 2010, Nakamura left PlatinumGames to join Shinji Mikami's new studio Tango Gameworks.
 She served as artist for The Evil Within (2014) and The Evil Within 2 (2017), and as creative director for Ghostwire: Tokyo.
 Her presentation introducing the game at E3 2019 was widely heralded as a highlight of the press conference for Bethesda Softworks, Tango Gameworks' parent company.
 However, Nakamura left the project and the company mid-development in 2019 due to her declining health.
 The stress of developer-publisher politics and the publisher's ultimate control over Ghostwire: Tokyo left her unable to sleep and struggling with daily nightmares.

 Unseen

 After leaving Tango Gameworks, Nakamura did consulting and freelance jobs.
 In March 2021, she announced that she had started a new small independent game studio.
 The studio, Unseen, was formally revealed the following year.
 Nakamura expressed her intent for Unseen to create new intellectual properties (IPs) that can function across entertainment media.
 She also expressed her desire to continue working on games based in mystery, horror, sci-fi, and the supernatural.
 The studio's first game, Kemuri, was revealed at The Game Awards 2023.
+It is slated to release in 2027.